Elisabed Cherkezishvili: Family

 Her husband Niko Khizanishvili, was murdered in 1906.
 Her older son died in Moscow from tuberculosis, her younger son emigrated to France and her daughter Nuca was sent to Siberia prison by Soviet Government.
 Cherkezishvili raised her only granddaughter, Ekaterine Vachnadze, who followed her path of acting and became successful actress as well.

 Death

-After the murder of her beloved husband and death of their son, Cherkezishvili started to have heart problems, which got worse as she got older and in 1948 she died next to Marjanishvili theater when she was departing for her actress tour for Georgia.
+After the murder of her beloved husband and death of their son, Cherkezishvili began to experience heart problems, which worsened as she got older and in 1948 she died next to Marjanishvili theater when she was departing for her actress tour for Georgia.
 In her burial ceremony four women actresses held the coffin: Veriko Anjafaridze, Sesilia Takaishvili and two others.